Kellswork/agirl.codes/posts/complete-guide-build-react-forms-with-usestate-hook.md

 Now that we have our form data, let's display this data in `ContactList.jsx`.

 Before that, let's create a `contacts` state in `App.js` to store each `contactInfo` object data gotten from `ContactForm.jsx`.
-It's serves as a data storage.
+It serves as data.
 This `contacts` state will be passed as props to the `ContactList.jsx` component.

 Navigate to App.js and create a `contacts` state using `useState` React Hook and set it to an empty array.